bharath-b-rh/konflux-shared-configs/.github/actions/sync-konflux-pipelines/README.md

   pr_labels: "infrastructure,automation"
 ```

-Then customize the `PIPELINE_MAPPINGS` in the action script:
+Then customize the `PIPELINE_MAPPINGS` in the `scripts/sync-pipeline-configs.py` file:

 ```python
 PIPELINE_MAPPINGS = {